 One of the primary theories is that some of the amino acids in collagen – particularly glycine and glutamine, will strengthen the lining of the gastrointestinal tract.
 By doing so, this would theoretically improve the tight junctions in our gut and prevent endotoxins from “leaking” into our bloodstreams through the gut walls.
 While that dramatic sentence makes it sound like collagen is a hero, there simply isn’t evidence to prove the amino acid profile of collagen can improve the lining of our intestines.
-And it certainly doesn’t provide insight into why collagen is considered the “best” compared to simply eating any other protein-containing foods like chicken or legumes.
+And it certainly doesn’t provide insight into why collagen is considered the “best”.
+Especially when compared to simply eating any other protein-containing foods like chicken or legumes.

 So no, collagen doesn’t ‘cure’ leaky gut.

 One study did find that serum collagen levels were lower in patients who had inflammatory bowel disease than healthy controls.
 But, this is certainly not enough to assume that lack of collagen equals risk of IBD – or any other inflammatory digestive disorders for that matter.

 Another study (in rats) found that when the rats were chronically inflamed, it deteriorated collagen in their bodies.
 In this case, the inflammation came first.
 So, we can’t assume that supplementing with collagen would reverse or prevent the inflammation.
 PLUS, we’re not rats.
 Again, simply NOT enough research to make any sort of claims about collagen helping with gut inflammation.